konpyutaika/nifikop/site/website/versioned_docs/version-v1.5.0/3_manage_nifi/1_manage_clusters/1_deploy_cluster/3_expose_cluster/1_kubernetes_service.md

 ## Listener configuration

 The first part to manage when you are configuring your cluster is the ports that will be used for the internal need of NiFi, we will call them `internal listeners`
-There is 6 types of `internal listeners` :
+There is 6 types of `internal listeners`:
 - **cluster**: Define the node’s protocol port (used by cluster nodes to discuss together).
 - **http/https**: The HTTP or HTTPS port used to expose NiFi cluster UI (**Note**: use only one of them !)
 - **s2s**: The remote input socket port for Site-to-Site communication
 - **load-balance**: Cluster node load balancing port
 - **prometheus**: Port that will be used to expose the promotheus reporting task

-To configure these listeners you must use the [Spec.ListernersConfig.InternalListeners](../../../../5_references/1_nifi_cluster/6_listeners_config#internallistener) field :
+To configure these listeners you must use the [Spec.ListernersConfig.InternalListeners](../../../../5_references/1_nifi_cluster/6_listeners_config#internallistener) field:

 ```yaml
 listenersConfig: